avinassh/blag/content/posts/rc-day-15.md

 <div style="font-size: 0.7rem; margin: 1.2rem; padding: 0.5rem; background: #f7c9d0;"><p>This is a draft post that I have prematurely published.
 Currently, I am attending RC and I want to write as much as possible, log my daily learnings and activities.
 But, I also don't want to spend time on grammar and prose, so I am publishing all the posts which usually I'd have kept in my draft folder.</p></div>

-**NOTE:** I feel that the following is not clear unless someone first reads the CLRS book.
+**NOTE:** I feel that the following is unclear unless someone first reads the CLRS book.
 I will expand this article later and try to make it less dependent on the book.

 ## B Tree Algorithms

 I spent some more time understanding the insertion (and also, search) algorithm.
-I won't be implementing deletion with rebalancing, because over time the deleted spots in the node will get filled with new insertions.
+I won't be implementing deletion with rebalancing because, over time, the deleted spots in the node will get filled with new insertions.

 Assumptions:

-1. Only keys are being inserted, as opposed to key, value pairs.
+1. Only keys are being inserted, as opposed to key value pairs.
-1. The book uses 1 based indexing, the following is 0 based
+1. The book uses 1 based indexing; the following is 0 based

-Also, following isn't a fully working Python code and I have skipped many obvious parts because understanding the algorithm was my goal.
+Also, following isn't a fully working Python code, and I have skipped many explicit parts because understanding the algorithm was my goal.

 ### Initialisation